JK-A2023/Sparta_DevOps/week_3/day_4/deploying_nodejs_app.md

    1. Make sure to `cd` into the necessary app folder for this command:
    2. `npm install`
    3. This command installs all libraries located within the environment required to run the file.

+5. While in this file, run the final command:
+   1. `node app.js`